bekirbilgec/microservice-project/README.md

 docker run -d -p 8081:8081 --name nexus -v nexus-data:/nexus-data sonatype/nexus3
 ```

-- Open your browser to load the repository manager: `http://<AWS public dns>:8081` and click `Sing in` upper right of the page.
+- Open your browser to load the repository manager: `http://<AWS public dns>:8081` and click `Sign in` upper right of the page.
 A box will pop up.
 Write `admin` for Username and paste the string which you copied from admin.password file for the password.

 - Use the content of the `initialpasswd.txt` file that is under the same directory of terrafom file. ("provisioner" block of the tf file copies the content of the  `admin.password` file in the container to the `initialpasswd.txt` in the local host.)